 - You will be seen by a Sexual Assault Nurse Examiner (SANE) who has been specially trained to provide care for persons who have been sexually assaulted.
 Remember to ask questions if you do not understand and that you can REFUSE any part of the exam if you so choose.

-- You will be asked general questions about your health, past health problems, and medications that you take.
+- You will be asked general questions about your health, past and present health problems, and medications that you take.
 For women, you will also be asked about possibility of pregnancy before the assault and your last menstrual period.

 - You will be asked to change into a gown.

 - You will have some blood drawn to test for HIV and syphilis.

 - Picture(s) will be taken to document identity and note bruises, scrapes, or cuts.
 X-rays will be taken if the health care provider suspects fractures.
 It is important to mention any place that hurts.

 - The SANE provider will look at your body with a special florescent lamp that allows the provider to see evidence that is not seen by the naked eye.

 - The SANE will then perform a physical exam to collect possible evidence.
 This involves using cotton swabs to collect possible evidence from different parts of your body and inside your mouth, scraping under your fingernails, taking samples of hair, and collecting any debris on your skin.

 - The final part of the exam is a genital exam where the health care provider checks for injury and collects possible evidence.
 For women this may include collecting specimens from outside the vagina, inside the vagina, and around the anus.
 For men it may include collecting specimens from the penis, scrotum, and anus.